 Best Low-Calorie/Low-Carb Beer: Dogfish Head Craft Brewed Ales Slightly Mighty Lo-Cal IPA

-For years, drinking beer while watching your waistline meant reaching for light lagers low in calories and taste.
+For years, drinking light beer meant reaching for light lagers low in calories and taste.
 Of late, though, craft breweries have begun cracking the low-cal code to create more flavorful offerings.
 Gore likes Dogfish Head’s hazy Slightly Mighty, which relies on monk fruit to build body and contribute a touch of sweetness.

 “Ringing in at only 95 calories, this beer punches way above its weight,” Gore says.
-“With huge tropical fruit notes from the hops, it is deceptively flavorful for a beer that has fewer calories than some hard seltzers.
-If you are looking to slim down, or just live a little leaner, this is the perfect way to be healthier without missing out.”
+“With huge tropical fruit notes from the hops, it is deceptively flavorful for a beer that has fewer calories than some hard seltzers."

 Best Nonalcoholic Beer: Athletic Brewing Company Run Wild IPA